EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

 \subsection{Ablation Study}

-We illustrate the ablation study of our method under different penalty weights in Fig. \ref{fig: ablation} to analyze the impact of the different components of our method. \emph{W/O Attention} represents removing the attention network from our method, and \emph{W/O Other's State} represents removing the state information of other agents from the inputs of the critic network of an agent in our method.
+In Fig. \ref{fig: ablation}, we perform an ablation study on our method, exploring the influence of varying penalty weights and dissecting the impact of its distinct components. \emph{W/O Attention} denotes our approach without the inclusion of the attention network, and \emph{W/O Other's State} characterizes our method with the exclusion of other agents' state information from the input of an agent's critic network.

-We illustrate the average reward per episode and the performance metrics of average accuracy, average overall delay, and average video frame drop percentage under different penalty weights in Fig. \ref{fig: ablation}.
-As shown in Fig. \ref{fig: ablation reward}, our method has the highest reward under different weights compared with \emph{W/O Attention} and \emph{W/O other's State}. \emph{W/O Other's State} has the worst performance under different weights, which verifies that it is difficult for the agents to learn optimal policies only based on their local states.
-Therefore, the critic network of an agent needs the information of other edge nodes in the training process to learn the optimal policy. \emph{W/O Attention} has lower performance compared with our method, because its critic networks pay undifferentiated attention to the information of all agents.
-Some useless and uninformative states will affect the training effect, resulting in lower performance.
-Our method can improve the rewards by 13.2\%, 30.0\%, 11.2\%, and 10.1\% compared with \emph{W/O Attention}, and improve the rewards by 38.7\%, 53.5\%, 42.9\%, and 32.8\% compared with \emph{W/O Other's State}, under the weights of 0.2, 1, 5, and 15, respectively.
+We present the results in Fig. \ref{fig: ablation}, depicting average accuracy, overall delay, and video frame drop percentage across varying penalty weights per episode.
+Fig. \ref{fig: ablation reward} demonstrates superior performance of our approach compared to \emph{W/O Attention} and \emph{W/O Other's State} under different weights. \emph{W/O Other's State} exhibits the poorest performance, highlighting the challenge of agents learning optimal policies solely from local states.
+This underscores the necessity for the agent's critic network to incorporate information from other edge nodes during training for optimal policy learning. \emph{W/O Attention}, with undifferentiated attention to all agents' information, lags behind our method.
+The indiscriminate focus on some useless and uninformative states hampers training effectiveness, resulting in lower performance.
+Our approach outperforms \emph{W/O Attention} by 13.2\%, 30.0\%, 11.2\%, and 10.1\%, and surpasses \emph{W/O Other's State} by 38.7\%, 53.5\%, 42.9\%, and 32.8\% under weights of 0.2, 1, 5, and 15, respectively.